hereisandres/BGPartialModals/README.md

 We have all been in situations where designers think an app should behave as a website does.
-Especially, when you see designs with bunch of modals.
+Especially, when you see designs with a bunch of modals.
 BGPartialModals to the rescue!
-BGPartialModals makes presenting a web like modals easy for iOS.
+BGPartialModals makes presenting web-like modals easy for iOS.

 ## Get Started
-[Download](https://github.com/lopeza511/BGPartialModals/zipball/master) the files and run the demo App and check out the source code.
+[Download](https://github.com/lopeza511/BGPartialModals/zipball/master) the files and run the demo app and check out the source code.
 Check out the [docs](https://github.com/lopeza511/BGPartialModals/wiki).

 ### Requirements
 - iOS 4.3+